dullhunk/book/industry/club/mentoring/mentors.md

 ## Outline of the Mentoring Scheme

-We are looking to recruit volunteers from industry to act as mentors to teams of second year undergraduate students studying Software Engineering.
-This is a compulsory course with around 200 students every year.
+We are looking to recruit volunteers from industry to act as mentors to teams of undergraduate students studying [Software Engineering in their second year](https://studentnet.cs.manchester.ac.uk/ugt/COMP23420/syllabus/).
+This is the only compulsory course in the second year, with around 200 students every year.
 The aim of the scheme is to increase the industrial relevance of the course unit for our students by giving them access to an industry professional who can discuss (amongst other things):

 * The range of career options available to graduates with particular flavours of Computer Science degrees.
 * The realities of being a software engineer in today’s industry.